 - At the top of the Launch Configuration management page, select the project and region of the CVM to be bound with the scaling group, as shown in the following figure:

 CVM instances and CLB instances must be in the same region as the one specified for launch configuration.
-For example, if the Guangzhou region is specified for the launch configuration, only CVM instances in Guangzhou will be automatically added to the scaling group.
-For a scaling group in Guangzhou, you cannot add CVM instances or bind CLB instances from other regions (such as Shanghai, Beijing, Hong Kong (China), or Toronto).
+For example, if you select the Guangzhou region for the launch configuration, the scaling group can add CVM instances and bind CLB instances only in Guangzhou.

 Selecting the Model

-- Click Create to go to the Create a launch configuration page.
+- Click Create to go to the Create Launch Configuration page.

-- On the Create a launch configuration page, set the launch configuration name, availability zone, and model, as shown in the following figure:
+- On the Create Launch Configuration page, set the launch configuration name, availability zone, and model, as instructed below: